-Hong Kong police fire tear gas at start of park protest
+Hong Kong police fire tear gas in feverish start to 22nd weekend of protests

 Protesters have taken to the streets for five months of sometimes violent unrest, angry at perceived Chinese meddling with Hong Kong’s freedoms, including its legal system.
 China denies the charge.

 Activists have attacked police with petrol bombs, set street fires and trashed government buildings and businesses seen as pro-Beijing.
 One policeman was slashed in the neck with a knife last month.

 Police have responded with tear gas, pepper spray, water cannon, rubber bullets and occasional live rounds.
 Several people have been wounded.